At Work Worldwide

 Israel is at the heart of the Jewish people.
 Caring for the most vulnerable Israelis — including children and youth at risk, people with disabilities, the elderly, minorities and immigrant groups — is core to Federation’s Mission of strengthening Jewish life.
 It is also central to the work of our long-time overseas partners, the American Jewish Joint Distribution Committee (JDC) and The Jewish Agency for Israel, and World ORT.
 The extensive infrastructure we have established through decades of work in Israel enables us to respond to needs efficiently and effectively 365 days a year.

-Miami has also engaged in significant partnerships with the Ethiopian-Israeli community in Pardes Channa-Karkur and with the cities of Yerucham and Or Akiva, establishing programs and services to assist their residents.
+Miami has a long-standing partnership with Yerucham in the Negev.
+Read more about the Miami-Yerucham Partnership here.
 Working closely with JDC and The Jewish Agency for Israel, and also directly with Israeli non-profit agencies, Federation is changing the lives of countless Israeli immigrants by helping them adapt to a new life — assisting in times of crisis and so much more.

 The impact of a Federation gift last year:

-- 94 youth at-risk and their families in Yerucham received support through the Youth Futures program and 12,084 children received support throughout Israel.
+• 96 youth at-risk and their families in Yerucham received support through the Youth Futures program and more than 12,000 children received support throughout Israel.

-- 7,000 older adults, most Holocaust Survivors, live in 56 sheltered living complexes that also offer social and cultural activities.
+• 7,000 older adults, most of which approximately 35 percent are Holocaust Survivors, live in 57 sheltered living complexes that also offer social and cultural activities.

 Learn about our Miami-Israel Partnership Cities.